 The Term Loan Facility includes affirmative and negative covenants applicable to us.
 The affirmative covenants include, among others, covenants requiring us to maintain our legal existence and governmental approvals, deliver certain financial reports and maintain insurance coverage.
-The negative covenants include, among others, restrictions on our transferring collateral, making changes to the nature of our business, incurring additional indebtedness, engaging in mergers or acquisitions, paying dividends or making other distributions, making investments, engaging in transactions with affiliates, creating liens and selling assets, in each case subject to certain exceptions, including, among others, the ability for us to issue up to \$150 million in convertible notes and entering into exclusive outbound licenses for our intellectual property.
-The Term Loan Facility also includes a liquidity covenant that commences either October 31, 2020, or December 31, 2020 based upon our satisfying certain performance milestones.
-If our market capitalization exceeds \$350.0 million, we do not have to comply with the liquidity covenant if such covenant is required.
+The negative covenants include, among others, restrictions on our transferring collateral, making changes to the nature of our business, incurring additional indebtedness, engaging in mergers or acquisitions, paying dividends or making other distributions, making investments, engaging in transactions with affiliates, creating liens and selling assets, in each case subject to certain exceptions, including, among others, the ability for us to issue up to \$150.0 million in convertible notes and entering into exclusive outbound licenses for our intellectual property.
+The Term Loan Facility also includes a liquidity covenant that does not apply when our market capitalization exceeds \$350.0 million.